JonathanBuchner/JonathanBuchner/README.md

 ## Greetings!
 ### What am I up to on GitHub?
+- Pursing a Software Engineering masters at Harvard's Extension School.
 - Developing curriculum.
 - Learning [Meadows](https://www.wildernesslabs.co/) and IoT stuff!  *Meadow is a complete, IoT platform with defense-grade security that runs full .NET Standard applications on embeddable microcontrollers.*
-- Pursing a Software Engineering masters at Harvard's Extension School.

 ### What do I enjoy?
-- I love to code. :smile:
+- I love to learn and code. :smile:
 - Supporting pre-career, early career and career returners by building their confidence and learner mindset
 - Rafting, climbing, backcountry skiing, and backpacking